iconify/website/docs/usage/svg-css/react/index.md

 Browse [Iconify icon sets](https://icon-sets.iconify.design/) to see all available icons.

-### Next.js

-Important: these components are for React, not for Next.js

-Next.js uses Turbopack bundler that does not allow import of `[file].css` files in component, which makes it unreasonably hard to implement basic component with a stylesheet.

-If you are using Next.js, consider switching to [Vinext](https://github.com/cloudflare/vinext), which is a fork of Next.js that uses Vite for bundling instead of Turbopack.

 ## Color

 Monotone icons use text color for icon, to change icon color, change text color via CSS (inline or in stylesheet):